 During my last visit a few weeks ago, she told me “I never question God, Ashley, never.
 I don’t know why some things happen, but I know He does.
 I never question God.”
 Those words have circled in my head ever since.
 Her unwavering faith was one of her many admirable qualities.

 I will cling to every memory I have of her- of coloring endless pictures together, to rewatching The Ghost & Mrs. Muir an obscene amount of times, hearing all her stories, the way she smelled, the way her hugs felt, watching her yell at the NY Giants during the game, her phone calls & advice, her laugh, to seeing her hold each of my babies, and light up with the biggest smile.

 She will forever be a part of me.

 Grammy was selfless.
 She was what grace looked like, what love feels like, and the true definition of beauty.
-And I just think that the whole world would be a lot better if there were more Laura Giordano’s in it.
+And I truly believe that the world would be a better place if there were more Laura Giordano’s in it.